WHAT YOU SHOULD KNOW:

 Blood sugar checks:

 - Ask what your blood sugar levels should be before and after you eat.
-Your blood sugar level may need to be below 92 mg/dL before you eat.
-The level may need to be below 180 mg/dL 1 hour after you eat or below 153 mg/dL 2 hours after you eat.
+Your blood sugar level may need to be below 95 mg/dL before you eat.
+The level may need to be below 140 mg/dL 1 hour after you eat or below 120 mg/dL 2 hours after you eat.
 Write your results down each time you check them.
-Take the record with you when you see your primary healthcare provider.
+Take the record with you when you see your healthcare provider.
 He may use the record to make changes to your food, medicine, or exercise schedules.

 Medical alert identification:

 Caregivers will teach you how to manage your diabetes.
 They may visit your home, or you may attend classes.
 Ask for information about what to do if your blood sugar goes too high or too low, and sick day management.
-Ask caregivers how to dispose of used needles and syringes.
+Ask your healthcare provider how to dispose of used needles and syringes.

 Hyperglycemia (high blood sugar):